dmacisso/react-native-crash/README.md

 If you want just one screen.
 There is not header to see what page you are on and there is no back button.

+## Create an appwrite account on appwrite.io
+I used my github account to login

+Create a new project: Notes Project
+Project ID notes-project